2i2c-org/infrastructure/docs/howto/features/storage-quota.md

     enabled: true
 ```

-Then, we need to create a Prometheus rule that will alert us when the disk usage of the NFS server exceeds a certain threshold.
+Next, we need to create a Prometheus rule that will alert us when the disk usage of the NFS server exceeds a certain threshold.
 For example, to alert us when the disk usage of the NFS server exceeds 90% of the total disk size over a 15min period, we would add the following to the hub's support values file:

 ```yaml
 prometheus: